robot5000-design/ms2/README.md

 These would allow the website to have updates which could keep some users coming back.

-- it may be useful to add a helpful warning if a user tries to leave the page using the browser navigation buttons, which could be unfortunate in the middle of a game of a high score game.
+- it may be useful to add a helpful warning if a user tries to leave the page using the browser navigation buttons, which could be unfortunate in the middle of a high score game.

 ---